 It happens every day.
 A relatively "minor" motor vehicle accident.
 What is minor to some, may not be minor to others.
 For the participants, few accidents are minor.

 Certainly, insurance companies will endeavor to characterize most car accidents as “minor”.

 When I say minor, I talking about an accident where the involved vehicles are driveable, and no one is going to the hospital.
 I see these types of cases on a daily basis.
-Contrary to what a lot of claims adjusters contend, that scenario does not mean no one was injured.
+Even in a case where there is no serious injury, the frustrations of missing that day's engagements, and having to have a car repaired are not "minor" to those involved.
+When the insurance company says "minor" they frequently refer to a case where the occupants are objectively injured, required medical attention, perhaps taken to an emergent room for evaluation and treatment, but are not admitted to the hospital as a patient.
+That does not sound minor to me.
+Contrary to what a lot of claims adjusters contend, a scenario where there is not significant, disabling property damage does not mean no one was injured.
 Indeed, in accidents, of his type, the nature and extent of injuries to the connective tissue in the neck or back may not manifest for 24-48 hours.
 In these circumstances, the question arises:

 “Should I call the police?”
 The answer almost is yes.

-The documentation provided by the officers report services many purposes.
+The documentation provided by the officer's report serves many purposes.
 You get the pertinent information about the other driver such as:

 - address and